PBKoning/SliceGame/README.md

 04-01-2023 (3): Fixed an error in deleting targets from the list

-05-01-2023: Added scaling for different screen sizes and a warning screen if screen is in portrait mode
+05-01-2023 (1): Added scaling for different screen sizes and a warning screen if screen is in portrait mode

+05-01-2023 (2): Added scoring to game logic (scores are only printed to console for now)